pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Communicate with family
 - Plan for the long term

 The estate planning you do today will determine how much wealth survives for future generations.
-Invest in comprehensive planning, and you'll create a foundation for a 365-year dynasty.
+Invest in comprehensive planning, and you'll create a foundation for a 365-year Legacy.

 In the next chapter, we'll explore insurance and risk managementâ€”protecting your empire from the many risks that could threaten its survival.